Last Updated On:

 They’ve created a series of engaging videos using their client success stories, for promoting themselves.
 Here is an example of one such video from their client, Cloud Imperium Games.

 Their clients outline how Time Warner Cable was able to help them achieve their goals.
-The videos also included a call-to-action asking the viewer to download an ebook – “Mighty Mid-Market.”
+These B2B influencer marketing videos also included a call-to-action asking the viewer to download an ebook – “Mighty Mid-Market.”
 This gives interested parties information about how their connectivity solutions can help their businesses.

 When your customers speak about how they were benefited by your products, it can help in building credibility.
 Hence your customers can be great influencers among your target audiences.